 Vision & Mission

-At Forest Hills Private School & Retreat Center, our vision is to provide a safe, outdoor learning experience that serves the spiritual, emotional, physical and intellectual gifts of all children.
-But what does this really look like?
+Forest Hills Private School & Retreat Center strives to provide children with opportunities to practice risk-taking, critical thinking, and artistic expression.
+Our vision is to provide alternative education rooted in Waldorf processes and Forest Schooling principles, that serves the spiritual, emotional, physical and intellectual gifts of all children.

 Mindfulness, Yoga Movements & Breathwork